 by Allison Gunkel

-From the coziest bungalow to the sprawling luxury mansion, every home has a room that gathers the household multiple times daily – the kitchen.
+From the coziest bungalows to the biggest sprawling luxury mansions, every home has a room that gathers the household multiple times daily – the kitchen.
 Kitchen spaces serve a number of functions from family dinners to afternoon homework sessions, are exposed to high traffic volume, and withstand daily wear and tear from numerous users.
 It is not surprising then that the kitchen is often referred to as the heart of a home.

 A space with such an important role requires special attention to layout and design.
 When it comes to planning the family kitchen, it is important to acknowledge the work triangle.
 The kitchen work triangle refers to the three major tasks completed in any kitchen: